-- I. In the case of extenuating circumstances, when the licensee does not fulfill the continuing education requirements, the licensee shall submit a written request for extension to the board for consideration. - J. Continuing education hours accrued during the applicant's grace period will be accepted. - K. Acceptable continuing education sponsors and activities that are directly related to the practice of audiology and/or speech-language pathology: - 1. board-sponsored activities; - 2. presentations in the area of communication disorders sponsored by professional organizations such as American Academy of Audiology (AAA), American Speech-Language-Hearing Association (ASHA), Louisiana
+- I. In the case of extenuating circumstances, when the licensee does not fulfill the continuing education requirements, the licensee shall submit a written request for extension to the board for consideration. - J. Continuing education hours accrued during the applicant's grace period will be accepted. - K. Acceptable continuing education sponsors and activities that are directly related to the practice of audiology and/or speech-language pathology: - 1. board-sponsored activities; - 2. presentations that are directly in the area of communication disorders sponsored by professional organizations such as American Academy of Audiology (AAA), American Speech-Language-Hearing Association (ASHA), Louisiana Academy of Audiology (LAA), Louisiana Speech-Language-Hearing Association (LSHA), Speech Pathologists and Audiologists in Louisiana Schools (SPALS), Louisiana Society for Hearing Aid Specialists, etc. Business meetings, luncheons, award ceremonies, receptions, and other non-content area events are not recognized as acceptable continuing education activities; - 3. activities provided by ASHA-approved continuing education providers or AAA-approved continuing education activities that are directly in the area of communication disorders: - 4. meetings of related professional organizations that are directly in the area of communication disorders (e.g., Council for Exceptional Children, International Dyslexia Association);

-- Academy of Audiology (LAA), Louisiana Speech-Language-Hearing Association (LSHA), Speech Pathologists and Audiologists in Louisiana Schools (SPALS), Louisiana Society for Hearing Aid Specialists, etc. Business meetings, luncheons, award ceremonies, receptions, and other noncontent area events are not recognized as acceptable continuing education activities; - 3. activities provided by ASHA-approved continuing education providers or AAA-approved continuing education activities: - 4. meetings of related professional organizations (e.g., Council for Exceptional Children, International Dyslexia Association); - 5. college courses in the area of licensure with the exception of clinical practicum taken for credit or official audit (3 semester hours or 6 quarter hours=10 hours of continuing education); - 6. distance learning (video conferences, telephone seminars and internet courses sponsored by universities, schools, clinics, state agencies, hospitals, professional organizations, or related professional organizations); - 7. workshops and in-services that are university, school, clinic, hospital or state agency sponsored (maximum of five hours in a related area).
+- 5. college courses in the area of licensure, with the exception of clinical practicum, taken for credit or official audit (3 semester hours or 6 quarter hours=10 hours of continuing education); - 6. distance learning (video conferences, telephone seminars and internet courses sponsored by universities, schools, clinics, state agencies, hospitals, professional organizations, or related professional organizations) that are directly in the area of communication disorders; - 7. workshops and in-services that are university, school, clinic, hospital or state agency sponsored (maximum of five hours in a related area) that are directly in the area of communication disorders.
 Only content area workshop and in-service time shall count as earned continuing education.
-Documentation of staff development content must be separated from employee meeting activities such as announcements, review of deadlines, event planning, and other non-content area activities; - 8. publication of an article in a peer-reviewed journal for the year in which it was published; - 9. digital media (e.g. CD, DVD, online webinars, etc.) which is ASHA-approved or AAA-approved continuing education media; - 10. the presenting licensee may count 1 1/2 times the value of an activity the first time it is presented to allow for preparation time (example: a 3 hour workshop=4 1/2 hours).
+Documentation of staff development content must be separated from employee meeting activities such as announcements, review of deadlines, event planning, and other non-content area activities.); - 8. publication of an article in a peer-reviewed journal for the year in which it was published; - 9. digital media (e.g. CD, DVD, online webinars, etc.) which is ASHA-approved or AAA-approved continuing education media that are directly in the area of communication disorders; - 10. the presenting licensee may count 1 1/2 times the value of an activity the first time it is presented to allow for preparation time (example: a 3 hour workshop=4 1/2 hours).
 The activity will count for the actual hour value for each subsequent presentation of the same activity; - 11. teaching at the college level in the area of communication disorders is not acceptable.